AutoSpec: Automated Generation of Neural Network Specifications

-\heading{\CF{neural network} verifiation.} DNN verification plays a pivotal role in developing reliable and trustworthy learning-augmented systems.
-The main objective of verification is to provably guarantee that a given neural network behaves as intended, satisfying desired \specs.
-This is achieved with various methods, including exhaustive search~\cite{bak2022neural}, specialized SMT solvers~\cite{katz2019marabou}, and reachability analysis~\cite{wang2021beta}.
-Although these methods are effective, they rely on users to manually create the specifications to verify.
-This manual process is labor-intensive and error-prone, underscoring the need for automated generation of specifications.
+\heading{Neural Network Verification Frameworks.} Neural network verification is essential for ensuring reliability and trustworthiness in learning-augmented systems.
+The primary goal of verification is to provide provable guarantees that neural networks satisfy desired \specs and behave as intended.
+Researchers have developed various verification approaches, including exhaustive search techniques~\cite{bak2022neural}, specialized SMT solvers~\cite{katz2019marabou}, and reachability analysis methods~\cite{wang2021beta}.
+While these verification frameworks have demonstrated effectiveness, they predominantly rely on manually crafted specifications, which is a labor-intensive and potentially error-prone process.
+This limitation highlights the critical need for automated specification generation techniques.